OsamaASidd/getLiquidations/README.md

 # getLiquidations

-A micro Flask application designed to fetch **liquidation data** from marketplaces in real-time.
+A micro Flask application designed to fetch **liquidation data** from marketplace (Coinank) in real-time.
 This tool functions as a **data scraper** (using Selenium) and extracts key liquidation metrics as per the real-time liquidation map.

 ## Key Features